 Diet pills are taking the world for a ride.
 Even after much development in the industry of diet pills, there are still many of them that are being sold out there in the market but do not live up to their promises.
 In fact, some of the diet pills come with a host of new problems and side effects.
-Rimonabant (Acomplia is one such diet pill that fails to work.
+Rimonabant (Acomplia is one such phentermine pill that fails to work.
+Main article here.

 This is an anorectic medication which happens to be an anti-obesity agent.
 It is usually prescribed for weight management and obesity and requires exercising and healthy diet as adjunct.
 The following are some information about the diet medication and the reported side effects –